Sustainable Tourism: Concrete Actions in the Outaouais

 Eco-responsible events

 Sample several kinds of beer in one place and find your new favourite brew at the summer and winter editions of the Gatineau Brewfest.
-Taste craft beers in a reusable glass; between tastings, refill your reusable bottle at a drinking water station.
-There are also many waste separation bins on the festival site, and the cutlery and containers used by the food trucks are compostable.
+The festival promotes local brewing expertise, stimulates the local economy and uses eco-responsible supplies.

 Head over to La Baie Park to watch the hot air balloons inflate and light up before taking to the skies at the Gatineau Hot Air Balloon Festival.
-This event is part of Kéroul’s Tourism Establishment Accessibility Program, and the festival is fully accessible.
-The site also has many drinking water stations (which encourage the use of reusable bottles) and waste separation bins.
-A shuttle service operated by the Société de transport de l’Outaouais (STO) is available for the duration of the festival.
+A shuttle service operated by the Société de transport de l’Outaouais (STO) is available for the duration of the festival to limit the use of cars and encourage festival-goers to use a more sustainable means of transport.

 The Upper Gatineau Whitewater Festival aims to raise participants’ awareness of nature conservation, particularly protecting rivers and their heritage.
-Take part in family activities, go rafting in the rapids, and find unusual bargains at the garage sale.
+Take part in family activities and go rafting in the rapids.

-Outaouais businesses go above and beyond when it comes to the environment.
-To learn about all of each company’s initiatives, read its sustainable development strategy plan or contact the business directly.
+Outaouais businesses go above and beyond when it comes to sustainable tourism.
+To learn about all of each company’s initiatives, read their strategy plan or contact the business directly.

 +